 Periods can be tough.
 Whether it is enduring the emotionally heavy symptoms or dealing with painful cramps, bloating and a moody vaginal health, one cannot ignore the fact that there are so many dilemmas and problems that we shy away from discussing with our gynaecologists.
 Especially when it comes to handling everyday activities linked with periods.
 So today, we have a top-notch gynaecologist telling us about what we shouldn’t ignore during our periods.
 Mentioned below are 7 such things Dr. Gayatri Deshpande, Sr. Consultant, Gynaecologist at BLK Super Specialty Hospital, New Delhi simply wants you to STOP doing during your period that will benefit you in the long run.
-Bookmark these and share with your friends too.

 Physical Overexertion – During menstruation, blood supply increases around the pelvic organs like uterus, ovaries, fallopian tubes and vagina.
 Also, there are certain chemicals like prostaglandins which are responsible for pain and heavy bleeding.
 These chemicals may become more active because of the physical exertion and result in excessive pain and bleeding.
 So we should probably avoid overexertion like kick boxing or a run and opt for a calming yoga session instead.

 Not changing sanitary napkins every 6-8 hours – Sanitary napkins soak the menstrual blood and convert it into gel form.
 Not changing sanitary pads every 6-8 hours can cause rashes on the vulva-vagina and inner parts of thighs.
 It can also result in a bad odour if not changed at regular intervals.

 Using unhygienic lavatories – Unhygienic lavatories, particularly while changing pads, can be risky.
 Usage of tissue paper as well as the water at the lavatory can cause infections.
 In this regard, it should be a priority to maintain hygienic lavatories in offices and public places.